CapSparkle/HallOfFameBack/README.md

-To run dockerized server type the following command from inside of HallOfFame folder:
+To run the dockerized server, type the following command from within the HallOfFame folder:
 ```
 docker-compose up --build